 Allergic rhinitis occurs when a person is exposed to allergens.
-These allergens, mostly non-harmful airborne substance, are treated by the body’s immune system as harmful.
-In response to which, the body starts to make antibodies to prevent the airborne element.
+These allergens, mostly non-harmful airborne substances, are treated by the body’s immune system as harmful.
+In response to this, the body starts to make antibodies to prevent the airborne element.
 Hence, every time a person comes in contact with the same allergen, the preventive antibodies send a signal to the immune system to release a chemical, called histamine, in the blood.
-This production of chemical leads to a reaction in the body and produces symptoms of allergic rhinitis.
+This production of chemicals leads to a reaction in the body and produces symptoms of allergic rhinitis.

 As mentioned, allergic rhinitis can happen to any person at any age.
 That said, some factors increase the risk of a person being affected by hay fever more than others:

 Allergic rhinitis usually goes away on its own when contact with allergens is removed.
 However, if the condition does not improve, it can cause the below complications:

 There is no particular way to avoid allergic rhinitis.
 However, the best prevention is to stay away from allergens or minimize exposure.
 Moreover, specific medications can help prevent the triggers from worsening the impact.